codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 Next is:
 - [ ] the Bull project: finish the CodePen draft
-- [ ] start the Tribute page project (structure and assets, frame it thight :wink:)
+- [ ] the Tribute page project (structure and assets, frame it thight :wink: + try React)

 ---